spokestack/spokestack.io/content/docs/Concepts/pipeline-configuration.md

 - `frame-width`
   The number of milliseconds in each frame of audio sent to the wakeword detector.
 Defaults to 20.

+- `agc-target-level-dbfs`
+  Used in the `AutomaticGainControl` pipeline component, this parameter attempts to correct the RMS amplitude of input audio to the specified dbfs level to avoid clipping.
+This setting should be tuned in conjunction with the specific wakeword you're using and any devices you're targeting.
+See [Wikipedia](https://en.wikipedia.org/wiki/DBFS) for a description of DBFS.

+  _Not available on iOS_

+- `agc-compression-gain-db`
+  Used in the `AutomaticGainControl` pipeline component, this parameter adds the specified decibel gain after performing dynamic range compression.
+This setting should be tuned in conjunction with the specific wakeword you're using and any devices you're targeting.

+  _Not available on iOS_

 - `trace-level`
   Determines the level of logging output received by your app.
 See the `SpeechContext.TraceLevel` enum on Android or the `Trace` enum on iOS for valid values.